 Another face which will seem familiar is that of Fred Kohler’s, playing the brute Jephson.
 Kohler was a big man with powerful features and a menacing scowl, and the added bonus of two partly severed fingers on his right hand (reportedly due to a mining accident), and was a top pick for playing heavies in B-westerns in the twenties and thirties.
 Kohler does bring a certain kind of charisma to the role of Jephson, and adequately grunts his way through the movie.

 Among the uncredited performers we find John Elliott as a preacher, another prolific bit-part actor with over 300 credits in 20 years.
-He did a handful of appearances in science fiction productions — genre fans might want to take note of his participation in the so-bad-it’s-good debacle that is The Mad Monster (1942), starring the Z-team of monster movies, George Zucco and Glenn Strange, and directed by quickie specialist Sam Newfield.
+He did a handful of appearances in science fiction productions — genre fans might want to take note of his participation in the so-bad-it’s-good debacle that is The Mad Monster (1942, review), starring the Z-team of monster movies, George Zucco and Glenn Strange, and directed by quickie specialist Sam Newfield.
 Fred “Snowflake” Toones plays one of the lazy, dumb black inhabitants of the utopian village, one of the many racially stereotyped performances of his career, which spanned from 1931 to 1951.
 Toones, or Snowflake, which was his primary stage name, was one of the most prolific black actors in the thirties and forties, inhabiting the the racist trope of the simple-minded African American with a high-pitched voice and a childlike demeanour.
 He appeared in over 200 films, almost always in roles such as bellboys, porters or shoeshines.
 His only other sci-fi credit is from The Invisible Ray (1936, review), in which he plays the native who first sees Boris Karloff glow with radioactivity.

 One interesting character is Lane Chandler.
 Chandler is one of the many people who became Hollywood actors not so much because of any acting talent, but for their experience with horses and riding.
 He started getting small parts in the late twenties, and was quickly catapulted into second leads and even the occasional first lead in fairly high-profile movies, acting opposite stars like Gary Cooper, Clara Bow, Wallace Beery, Fay Wray, Greta Garbo and Nils Asther.
 In 1930-1932 he had a short string of heroic leading roles in B-westerns, but his stardom was cut short as abruptly as it had started, as it was clear that his lack of experience with speaking roles made him ill suited as dramatic lead in the talkie era.
 While steadily employed in film and TV until the early sixties, he was mostly relegated to uncredited bit-parts or minor supporting characters, with the odd exception in Poverty Row westerns.
 Considering that he is primarily remembered as a western actor today, Chandler was involved in a surprising number of science fiction productions.
 He appeared in all the major SF serials of the late thirties and early forties, including The Phantom Empire (1935), Flash Gordon (1936, review), Undersea Kingdom (1936, review), The Phantom Creeps (1939), Buck Rogers (1939), The Green Hornet (1940) and The Purple Monster Strikes (1945).
-He also had small roles in the feature films Invisible Agent (1942), The Lady and the Monster (1944), Creature with the Atom Brain (1955) and Space Master X-7 (1958).
+He also had small roles in the feature films Invisible Agent (1942, review), The Lady and the Monster (1944, review), Creature with the Atom Brain (1955) and Space Master X-7 (1958).

 As stated, Deluge is based on British author Sydney Fowler Wright’s 1928 novel of the same name.
 It is sometimes described as the first modern novel to use the Biblical theme of the Flood in depicting a cataclysmic event, but this is not the case.
 Wright was preceded here by at least Garrett P. Serviss, whose novel The Second Deluge was published in 1912.
 Serviss goes as far as to having a modern Noah (a scientist) build an ark for a chosen few to survive the deluge.
 Serviss was an astronomer, and described at length and in detail the science behind his flood.
 Wright was a poet and accountant, and cared little for the scientific reasons for the deluge, just like in the film, the novel simply presents the cataclysm as a fact that has scientists befuddled.